thehapax/bitshares.foundation/_workers/2018-08-trusty-community-ui-p1.md

 **NOTICE/ADVERTISEMENT:**

-Three more positions will be hired* and initially offered to the Developers around BitShares ecosystem:
+2(two) more positions will be hired* and initially offered to the Developers around BitShares ecosystem:
 1. Project Coordinator / Coordination, QA and Testing
 2. HTML and CSS developer
-3. Frontend JS developer

 *For submissions please contact Milos by Telegram (@murda_ra), or in the discussion thread https://bitsharestalk.org/index.php?topic=26873.0